-In the same dialog box ‘Edit Quick Steps’, click to Show Options just below the To box.
+In the same dialog box ‘Edit Quick Steps’, click on Show Options just below the To box.

-Enter your subject in the Subject Box, you can flag your message and set the important criteria, there is short key also available according to your choice and Finally, Click Finish.
+Enter your subject in the Subject Box, and you can flag your message and set the important criteria, there is a short key also available according to your choice, and Finally, Click Finish.

-Above step customize the quickstep button for the New mail message.
-You can check out the Quickstep junction in the Home tab, your quickstep button grab the position which was not their earlier.
+Above step customize the quickstep button for the new mail message.
+You can check out the Quickstep junction in the home tab, your Quickstep button grabs the position which was not there earlier.

-Click To Mail Smartly button and you would be redirected to the new mail message tab and the subject line is already filled with the subject.
+Click the To Mail Smartly button and you will be redirected to the new mail message tab and the subject line is already filled with the subject.

-Auto insert todays date in outlook subject line brings professional & perfection in your work.
+Auto insert today’s date in the outlook subject line brings professionalism & perfection to your work.

 - Step 1 – Open Outlook >> Home Tab >> New Mail >> Developer >> Click Developer Tab